MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/portal-faq.md

 #### Website binding not found

-This issue occurs when the website binding records for portal are deleted from the underlying Dynamics 365 organization and portal is not able to create binding automatically.
+This issue occurs when the website binding records for portal are deleted from the underlying Common Data Service organization and portal is not able to create binding automatically.
 To fix this issue:

 1. Sign in to Dynamics 365 Portals.
 2. Go to **Portals** > **Website Bindings**.